 Kurt also mentions before they start playing that he wanted to buy Lead Belly’s guitar, that was up for sale at the time, for a cool $500,000.
 Unfortunately, it didn’t quite work out and he never purchased the guitar.

-But, ironically, the guitar Kurt is playing during this specific set (a 1950’s Martin D-18E ) would eventually go on to be the most expensive guitar ever sold at auction after it was purchased for $6 MILLION last year.
+And ironically, the guitar Kurt is playing during this specific set (a 1950’s Martin D-18E ) would eventually go on to be the most expensive guitar ever sold at auction after it was purchased for $6 MILLION in 2020.

 The sweater he wore here also sold for $334,000 in 2019, becoming the most expensive sweater ever sold at auction.